There are few things I’d get up at 4am for, but a trip to Koh Phi Phi is definitely one of them.

 - Koh Phi Phi Sunrise tour, THB 4,200 each (approx. £84)

-- Hotel transfers included (free from main areas), but beware of early start!
+- Hotel transfers included (free from main areas), but be prepared for an early start!

 - Soft drinks, lunch and snacks are included